shgmel/shgmel.github.io/_posts/2023-11-06-quote-of-the-day.md

 ---

 2023-11-06
-> Nations have their ego, just like individuals. by James Joyce
+> Nations have their ego, just like individuals. by <a href="https://en.wikipedia.org/wiki/James_Joyce">James Joyce</a>